 Nepal is the best destination for mountaineering and peak climbing trips.
-Another good thing is that expeditions in Nepal are extremely budget friendly it is.
-With very few places in the world with such glittering peaks and such astounding natural beauty, Nepal has always managed to captivate the attention of mountain climbers across the world.
-The large number of Himalayan Peaks, with the vicinity of the highest mountain in the world has always been a great attraction to the mountain climbers.
+Another good thing is that expeditions in Nepal are extremely budget-friendly it is.
+With very few places in the world with such glittering peaks and astounding natural beauty, Nepal has always managed to captivate the attention of mountain climbers across the world.
+A large number of Himalayan Peaks, with the vicinity of the highest mountain in the world, has always been a great attraction to mountain climbers.
 Ever since the country commenced welcoming its peaks to climbers in 1949, the Nepali Himalayas has become a great theatre and a crossroad for mountaineering.
-The drama of success and failure have provided impulsion to thousands of men and women to meet the ultimate challenge.
-The most popular trekking peaks are Island Peak, Mera Peak, Paldoor Peak, Thamserku Peak, Lobuche East Peak, etc… in Everest region.
+The drama of success and failure has provided impulsion to thousands of men and women to meet the ultimate challenge.
+The most popular trekking peaks are Island Peak, Mera Peak, Paldoor Peak, Thamserku Peak, Lobuche East Peak, etc… in the Everest region.
 Naya Kanga and Yala Peak in Langtang region, Pisang Peak, Singu Chuli Peak, Tharpu Chuli Peak, Chulu East, Chulu West, Dhampus Peak, etc… in Annapurna region.
-With the help and assistance of our experienced climbing Sherpas, mountain guides and up to date equipment’s of our trekking crew, Alpine Eco Trek will be your backbone in making your dream come true, as you successfully avenge these challenging peaks.
-Our expeditions and peak climbing trips are delivered with the highest level of professionalism, quality and safety, by our mountaineering enthusiastic and highly qualified guides, seamless delivery of operations and our infectious enthusiasm.
+With the help and assistance of our experienced climbing Sherpas, mountain guides and up-to-date equipment of our trekking crew, Alpine Eco Trek will be your backbone in making your dream come true, as you successfully avenge these challenging peaks.
+Our expeditions and peak climbing trips are delivered with the highest level of professionalism, quality, and safety, by our mountaineering enthusiastic and highly qualified guides, seamless delivery of operations and our infectious enthusiasm.

 There are four mountaineering seasons; namely spring (March-May), summer (June-August), autumn (September-November) and winter (December-February).